Electric car jargon explained: from AC to ZEV

 Single-phase power

-Most UK homes have a single-phase electricity supply, which means the charging rate for an electric car without a wallbox is 7kW.
+Most UK homes have a single-phase electricity supply, which means the charging rate for an electric car with a wallbox fitted is 7kW.

 Slow charging